womei/XXRTool/README.md

 # XXRTool
 The XXR Tool is a design tool for extending the reality of AR and VR projects using other senses.
-This was part of my graduation (womeijer.com/graduation) at the TU Delft
+This was part of my graduation (womeijer.com/graduation) at the TU Delft.
+The result of running this tool is avalible at [https://github.com/womei/Demo42](https://github.com/womei/Demo42)

 ![The Six Steps of the XXR Tool](https://github.com/womei/XXRTool/blob/master/docs/steps.png "Logo Title Text 1")